yashsaxena1503/BANKING-APPLICATION/AccountProfile-Service/ReadMe.md

 ###Service Registry
-- Eureka Server is used to prevent the usage of URL'S that can be dynamic in nature
+- Eureka Server is used to prevent the usage of URL'S that can be dynamic in nature changes in application.yml and add @LoadBalanced and @EnableEurekaClient

 ###It acts as Service Discovery Client
 Service Discovery Client dependency added